shadowjljp/Car_price_prediction_india/README.md

 # Car_price_prediction_india
-Car price data trained with random forest regression model and depolyed on heroku.
+Car price data trained with random forest regression model and depolyed on heroku as app.